 Berberstudien & A Sketch of Siwi Berber (Egypt)

 Author: Werner Vycichl †.
 Edited by: Dymitr Ibriszimow, Maarten Kossmann.
+With an introduction by: Lionel Galand.
 Series edited by: Harry Stroomer.

 Series: Berber Studies Volume 102005